B7rian/ripsum/README.md

 ripsum is running a large job and CPU utilization is less than 100% - in this case ripsum can't get the data off of the filesystem fast enough to keep the CPU(s) busy.

 Actual speedup vs. find+sha256sum depends on your system.
-On systems with slower cores and/or fast I/O, you might see 4 or more cores heavily utilized and a speedup approaching
+For example, on systems with slower cores and/or fast I/O, you might see 4 or more cores heavily utilized and a speedup approaching
 4. On systems with faster cores and/or slow I/O you might saturate I/O with just 2 cores and get a speedup less than 2.